 Dr. Hamlin is Professor of Urban Planning and Public Administration at Michigan State University.
 He directs several projects at the Institute for Public Policy and Social Research and Urban Collaborators at Michigan State University.
 He was previously Associate Director of IPPSR.
 He is also a Senior Ph.D.
 Professor of Public Administration at the Babes-Bolyai University in Romania and has been a Visiting Professor of Architecture at the Tokyo Science University in Japan.
 He has worked for the Senate and the Office of Planning Services of New York State and has lived and worked in South America, the Caribbean, Asia and Europe.
 He has written several books and has designed multiple industry-related software packages.
 Dr. Hamlin has earned the White House Achievement Award, The Nelson Jack Edwards Award for “the Greatest Contribution to Metropolitan Detroit,” and the Illinois Foundation Award.
 He has earned national awards from the American Planning Association and the American Institute of Certified Planners.
 He was a CIC Academic Leadership Fellow and an American Council on Education Fellow Finalist.
 Dr. Hamlin has been listed in the “Who’s Who in America,” “Who’s Who in the Midwest,” and “Who’s Who in Finance and Industry.”

-Joe Hamm is Assistant Professor of Criminal Justice and Environmental Science and Policy at Michigan State University and part of the university’s Global Water Initiative.
+Joe Hamm is Associate Professor of Criminal Justice and Environmental Science and Policy at Michigan State University and part of the university’s Global Water Initiative.
 A psychologist by training, his work is at the nexus of institutions and the public where he investigates what trust is, how best to appropriately measure it, and its connection to "outcomes" like cooperation and compliance.
 His work spans contexts like the police, courts, natural resource regulators, risk managers, and a variety of other governmental entities and, through this perspective, seeks contribute to a cross-boundary social science of trust that can be leveraged to make a practical difference in the relationships between institutions and the public they serve.

 Heather Howard is an assistant professor of Anthropology and a member of the research faculty at the Center for Aboriginal Initiatives at the University of Toronto.
 She is also an affiliated faculty member with the American Indian Studies Program, the Native American Institute, and a member of the core faculty at the Canadian Studies Center and the Center for Gender in Global Context.
 Dr. Howard’s research examines the processes through which authoritative forms of knowledge, identity, responsibility, and choice are produced; how these structures create gendered and racialized inequalities; and are historicized, contested, and reconfigured in culture, social service, and healthcare delivery organizations.
 Indigenous people and urbanization is a central focus of her research, in which she examines the evolution of urban indigenous epistemologies of community, including authority-making structures, and the production of knowledge itself as a dynamic process which intervenes in the production of politics, ethical practice, and the social order.
 Her research on diabetes is among the evidence that shows there are significant inequities in health determinants and health status for indigenous peoples in urban areas.
 During the spring semester 2016, she was a Visiting Scholar at the University of Oxford with the Unit for Biocultural Variation and Obesity in the Institute of Social and Cultural Anthropology.